Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: More algorithm classes for MaxQP

 \subsection{$\tilde{\epsilon}$-discretized functions for max-cut}

 The class of $\tilde{\epsilon}$-discretized rounding functions are a finite yet rich class of functions for the RPR$^2$ paradigm.
-They were introduced by O'Donnell and Wu as a tool for characterizing the \emph{SDP gap curve} for the max-cut problem, which we define shortly in order to describe O'Donnell and Wu's guarantees for RPR$^2$ using $\tilde{\epsilon}$-discretized rounding functions.
-However, we first define the \emph{max-cut SDP value} of a graph $G$ to be where $n = |V|$ and $B_n$ denotes $\{x \in \R^n \ | \ ||x|| \leq 1\}$.
+They were introduced by O'Donnell and Wu~\cite{o2008optimal} as a tool for characterizing the \emph{SDP gap curve} for the max-cut problem, which we now define.
+Let $G$ be a graph with $n$ nodes and a weight matrix $A \in \R^{n \times n}$, where $a_{ij}$ is the weight between node $i$ and $j$ (with $a_{ij} = 0$ if no edge exists).
+Recall that the binary quadratic programming formulation of the max-cut problem is After all, if $x_i$ and $x_j$ are on the same side of the cut, then $x_i = x_j$, so $\frac{1}{2} - \frac{1}{2}x_ix_j = 0$.
+Meanwhile, if $x_i$ and $x_j$ are on opposite sides of the cut, then $x_i \not= x_j$, so $\frac{1}{2} - \frac{1}{2}x_ix_j = 1$.
+We assume, without loss of generality, that $\sum_{i,j \in [n]} a_{ij} \leq 1$.
+Let $Sdp(G)$ be the objective value of the SDP relaxation of $G$.
+It is the objective value of the solution to: